Mandaris-LLC/react-native-navigation-full-circle/README.md

       icon: require('../img/one.png'), // local image asset for the tab icon unselected state (optional)
       selectedIcon: require('../img/one_selected.png'), // local image asset for the tab icon selected state (optional)
       title: 'Screen One', // title of the screen as appears in the nav bar (optional)
-      navigatorStyle: {} // override the navigator style for the tab screen, see "Styling the navigator" below (optional) },
+      navigatorStyle: {}, // override the navigator style for the tab screen, see "Styling the navigator" below (optional),
+      navigatorButtons: {} // override the nav buttons for the tab screen, see "Adding buttons to the navigator" below (optional)
+    },
     {
       label: 'Two',